zafargilani/stcs/README.md

 To install BotOrNot visit [BotOrNot GitHub page](https://github.com/truthy/botornot-python).

-To run BotOrNot from within Stweeler, use the following commands.
+To run BotOrNot from within **_Stweeler_**, use the following commands.
 The Ruby script interfaces with a local copy of BotOrNot's Python API and uses a threshold score of 0.50 (as can be inferred from [BotOrNot webpage](http://truthy.indiana.edu/botornot/)).

 Running BotOrNot:
 ``` bash